juliuste/vbb-change-positions/readme.md

 #### Parallel lines

 There's a common situation where multiple lines run in parallel for a few stations in a row, like `S41/S42` and `S46` between `Westend` and `Neukölln` or `S1` and `S2` between `Yorckstraße` and `Bornholmer Straße`.
 A general rule of thumb for this case is that only if it's your last chance to change between two lines at a station, this specific interchange scenario should be mapped.
+However, if it's a common things for commuters to change at another station than the "last possible", then and only then that station should be added as well.
 To give you a few examples:

 - `Neukölln` should be mapped for `S42@Hermannstraße -> S45/S46/S47@Köllnische Heide`, `S45/S46@Hermannstraße -> S42@Sonnenallee` and `S41/S42@Sonnenallee <-> S45/S46/S47@Köllnische Heide`, making 4 interchange scenarios.
 (For simplicity, I ignored the `U7` in this example, that should be mapped as well, of course).
 - `Westend` should be mapped for `S46@Messe Nord/ICC -> S41@Jungernheide`, because the S46 terminates here, making it the last possible point of interchange.
 No other interchanges should be mapped for this station, though.